lzharif/100-days-of-code/log.md

 **Today's Progress**: Today I learned about how to create movie recommendation system using LightFM library and Python.
 Link is [here](https://www.youtube.com/watch?v=9gBC9R-msAk&index=3&list=PL2-dafEMk2A6QKz1mrk1uIGfHkC1zZ6UU)
 **Thoughts:** At least today I managed to do some demo from this tutorial..

+### Day 42: February 10, 2018

+**Today's Progress**: Today I learned about how to get started diving in Kaggle Competition.
+The source of article is [here](https://towardsdatascience.com/machine-learning-zero-to-hero-everything-you-need-in-order-to-compete-on-kaggle-for-the-first-time-18644e701cf1)
+**Thoughts:** It's hard to find ideal house in Yogyakarta while learning Data Science

+### Day 43: February 11, 2018

+**Today's Progress**: Today I learned about how to train machine learning on cloud.
+Link is [here](https://www.youtube.com/watch?v=Bgwujw-yom8)
+**Thoughts:** Maybe it's time for me to update my CV.
+Wait for it, bro!

+### Day 44: February 12, 2018

+**Today's Progress**: Today I continued on creating notification function for @sahabatsehati_id apps.
+I managed to create a notification input, however still confused on merging notification with a 'same key'.
+**Thoughts:** This jumuah khutbah by Ustadz Dr. Khalid Basalamah surely blew my mind.
+You should check it [here](https://www.youtube.com/watch?v=QUYeHCNFMtU)